dmdewey/Laserfiche_PageGenerator/README.md

 # Laserfiche_PageGenerator
 This Application is a console app that generates Laserfiche pages (TIFFs) using the repository Id of the entry.
+This is an early version of the application.
+It would work well as a middleware application but unfortunately has ACL issues when being used in conjunction with Laserfiche Workflow.
+Work is underway currently to rewrite as a REST API.

 ## Instructions :